ADVERTISING

 In the future, we are planning to supplement this room (of Mariupol) with other exhibits in cooperation with museum workers and experts who have preserved the digitized works, as well as work on the following rooms - Kherson, Kharkiv, Sumy, and Zaporizhzhia regions.
 Many works of art were taken from Donetsk and Luhansk, the territory of the occupied Crimea, and this is a huge topic on which we plan to continue working, so this is just the beginning for the Museum of Stolen Art.

 This professional campaign titled 'Museum of Stolen Art' was published in Multinational Europe, Ukraine, and United Kingdom in September, 2023.
 It was created by ad agency: linza production.
 This 360° and Digital media campaign is related to the Media industry and contains 3 media assets.
-It was submitted about 6 hours ago by Production studio: linza production of linza production.
+It was submitted 17 days ago by Production studio: linza production of linza production.

 Credits